0ut4t1m3/BMPLoader/README.md

 - Maximum size of loadable image will depend on available memory

 ## Supported image format
 Any standard indexed bitmap should work provided you have enough RAM to load it.
-Most image editors will allow you to save an indexed bitmap but I would recommend an image editor designed for indexed images such as [Usenti](https://www.coranac.com/projects/usenti/) as this give you much more control of the final image.
+Most image editors will allow you to save an indexed bitmap but I would recommend an image editor designed for indexed images such as [Usenti](https://www.coranac.com/projects/usenti/) as this will give you much more control of the final image.

 ## Commands
 ### Draw the entire image